 The presence of the hells is the most contentious subject in psychic research.
 Some psychics simply don’t find any evidence for them at all.
 Others do.
 I have concluded that the hells exist primarily because of the voluminous evidence for demonic entities and evil human spirits found in the narratives of exorcisms and violent hauntings.
 Everyone on earth has to live with both good and evil in order to learn our earthly lessons, but the reason that Heaven exists at all is to allow souls to advance toward their union with God.
 That means advancing from the darkness to the light.
 Therefore, Heaven is structured like a school with various “grades”, and it would make no sense for God to allow violent beings like demons and the souls of evil people to disrupt the advanced classes.

-While most psychics freely contact spirits whose abode is in the “happy” parts of heaven, only Satanists, those engaged in the “dark arts” and amateur witches trying to cast spells intentionally communicate directly with a spirit whose natural habitat is in Hell.
-In order to “make contact” with an evil human spirit whose home is in one of the hells, you have to wait until that spirit gains enough energy to rise into the transitional plane (also known as the earth plane) and takes up residence as a spirit within our material world.
+While most psychics freely contact spirits whose abode is in the summerlands and the upper winterlands, only Satanists, those engaged in the “dark arts” and amateur witches trying to cast spells intentionally communicate directly with a spirit actually living in Hell.
+In order to “make contact” with a demon or an evil human spirit whose home is in one of the hells, you have to wait until that spirit comes to the transitional plane (also known as the earth plane) and takes up residence as a spirit within our material world.

 This brings up the question of whether the transitional plane is really just the “surface layer” of the hells, or whether it is a unique plane entirely independent of the hells.
 To tell the truth, I really don’t know, and in fact, it hardly matters!
 Whether these increasingly negative lower layers are separate layers distinct from the transitional plane or if the transitional plane is simply the “top layer” of the Hellish conditions below, is merely a mater of semantics.
 That the hells exist is not a matter up for debate.